jgorset/TTS-Server/README.md

        -d '{"text": "Hello, world!"}' --output output.wav
   ```

-## Optional Audio Effects

-Enable audio processing by setting `PROCESS_SOUND=true` in the environment.
-Effects include:

-1. **Pitch Shift**: Adjusts the pitch of the audio by the specified semitones.
-2. **Reverb**: Adds a reverberation effect with configurable room size and damping.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your improvements.